umbraco/rfcs/RichTextEditor/0000-simpler-faster-editor.md

 3. Support for inserting Umbraco Macros
 3. Table editor

 We have a working prototype of Trix editor working as an RTE inside of Umbraco and it's significantly faster.
-We'll update this RFCs with performance comparisons.
+We'll update this RFC with performance comparisons.

 A criteria for this project is also an editor experience that results in less "flicker" in the back office as editors and content loads, so the interface will appear more calm.

 ## Drawbacks

 While L'Éditeur will bring many benefits to the editors, there's also features that will be missing such as editing tables.
 We believe that this can be solved later and that in the interim the TinyMCE based RTE will still exist.

+A small drawback is that the Trix editor is built with Coffeescript.
+If we need to edit core concepts of the Trix editor, that might be a risk.

 ## Alternatives